FRCTeam1073-TheForceTeam/vision2024/README.md

   - Handle multiple AprilTag trackers for alignment and navigation landmarks.
   - Game-piece detection and tracking.

+## Miniconda Install:
+We need to use a python enviorment to run our camera programs, and the latest version of ubuntu will not support what we are trying to do.
+To get the code to work install miniconda (https://docs.conda.io/en/main/miniconda.html).

+  mkdir -p ~/miniconda3
+  wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -o ~/miniconda3/miniconda.sh
+  bash ./Miniconda3-latest-Linux-x86_64.sh -b -u -p ~/miniconda3
+  ~/miniconda3/bin/conda init bash
+  conda create -n vision python=3.11 conda activate vision

+## NOW YOU INSTALL EVERYTHING ELSE INTO THIS VIRTUAL ENVIORMENT

 ## Basic Dev Package Installation:

    sudo apt-get update